-Querying P-documents.
-For queries, we consider tree-pattern queries.
-For instance, given the p-document of Figure 1a, we can look for the addresses of Chris with the tree-pattern query //Person[Name='Chris']//Address in XPath notation.
-We also allow value joins such as in the query //Person[Name=.//city] to get all persons whose name is the same as that of their city.
+We deal with tree-pattern queries.
+For instance, given the p-document of Figure 1, we can search addresses of Chris with //person[name='Chris']//address in XPath notation.
+We also allow value joins such as in the query //person[name=.//city] to get all persons whose name is the same as that of their city.
 The semantics of such queries is standard over deterministic documents.
 We define the match of a query as the minimal subtree containing all nodes of a document that are mapped to a node of the query.
 A Boolean query over a probabilistic document returns the probability that the query is true, or, in other words, the sum of probabilities of all possible worlds in which the query is true.
-One fundamental observation, due to the positive nature of the query language, is that the probability of a query over a p-document $\tilde{\mathscr{P}}$ is the probability that one of the match of the query over the underlying deterministic document remains in \mathscr{P} .
+One fundamental observation, due to the positive, or locally monotone [3], nature of the query language, is that the probability of a query over a p-document $\tilde{\mathscr{P}}$ is the probability that one of the match of the query over the underlying deterministic document remains in \mathcal{P} .
 However, since the matches are not independent, the probability of a query is not the sum of the probabilities of all matches.

-4 A Probabilistic XML System
+4. A PROBABILISTIC XML SYSTEM

-Our system evaluates queries over a given probabilistic XML document either with an exact calculation when some form of independence between query matches is detected, or by running the approximation algorithms elsewhere.
-We compare the approach to the exact EvalDP algorithm [4] (whose implementation has been kindly provided by the authors) that is very efficient but does not support either long-distance dependencies or value joins.
-EvalDP computes efficiently the probability of a query by means of dynamic programming, and achieves high accuracy of results.
+Our system evaluates queries over a given probabilistic XML document either with an exact calculation when some form of independence between query matches is detected, or by running approximation algorithms elsewhere.
+We compare the approach to the exact EvalDP algorithm [2] (whose implementation has been kindly provided by the authors) that is very efficient but does not support either long-distance dependencies or value joins.
 Approximation techniques are an effective way to handle long-distance dependencies and value joins, if they can be made to run fast.
-This is exactly the purpose of our system, dealing effectively with local or long-distance dependencies and tree-queries with joins.

-As noted in [2], ind and mux nodes can be tractably translated into cie nodes.
+This is exactly the purpose of our system, dealing effectively with local or longdistance dependencies and tree-pattern queries with joins.
+We have the possibility of taking as input a p-document in the local dependency model, with ind - standing for independent choice of each child - and mux nodes - standing for mutually exclusive choice of at most one child.
+As noted in [1], ind and mux can be tractably translated into cie nodes.
 We appeal to these theoretical studies to perform efficient translations, as encoding matches with conjunctions of all events involved simplify the computation and approximation processes.